ABOUT the Southwest Colorado Collaborative Forest Landscape Restoration Program.

 Elevated wildfire risk in much of southwest Colorado associated with climate change and legacies of past land management practices highlight the need for coordinated and coherent efforts to restore area forests.
 With no action taken, vital elements to community identity and health are lost to fire, including infrastructure, industry, water, wildlife view sheds, recreational opportunities, and way of life.
 The Southwest CFLRP is one of several initiatives underway in Southwest Colorado to meet these ecological challenges face-to-face.

-A charter and collaborative structure were developed in 2022 to coordinate the CFLRP, and includes the Coordinating Council and six standing committees in addition to the much broader constellation of stakeholders.
+A charter and collaborative structure were developed in 2022 to coordinate the CFLRP, and includes the Coordinating Council and five standing committees in addition to the much broader constellation of stakeholders.
 Click here to see the full charter for more details.

 WHAT WE’RE DOING.